 Native ads are display ads that blend in with the other content on a web page.
 This is a more cost effective form of display marketing than GDN.

 The main caveat with native advertising is that the network you choose makes all the difference.
 Your access to quality traffic depends on it.

 Some of the top native ad networks are:

-And what do native ads look like?
+And what are some native advertising examples that you can mimic for your own campaigns?
 Common formats for native ads include sponsored posts or articles, content recommendations, and in-feed ads on platforms like Facebook.

 Quick Native Advertising Tips:

 - Focus on creating curiosity with attention-grabbing ads, but without disrupting the user’s experience.